Workers’ Compensation Lawyer Fulton County, GA

 Does Your Employer Have Workers’ Compensation Insurance?

 In Georgia, employers who employ over a certain number of people (generally 5) must carry workers’ compensation insurance.
-This coverage is for full and part time workers, as well as domestic workers.
-In select situations, family members doing company work, non-profit workers, and volunteers are eligible, but this is not very common.
+This coverage is for full and part-time workers, as well as domestic workers.
+In special situations, family members doing company work, non-profit workers, and volunteers are eligible, but this is not very common.

 Your employer should post workers’ comp coverage in a visible location at your work.
 Often this is on a board in the breakroom or staff room.
-If your employer is supposed to have this coverage, but does not, they could face problems from the state.
-Furthermore, it will open them up to a potential lawsuit from any employee who is injured or ill while working.
+If your employer is supposed to have this coverage but does not, they could face problems from the state.
+Furthermore, it will open them up to a potential lawsuit from an injured or ill employee while working.